jconorgrogan/HENRY/README.md

 # HENRY- A GPT-4 Prompt to help you code

 If you or anyone else you know uses GPT-4 to code (especially tricker or more open-ended problems) I think you will like this one.
+I tested it against Tyler Glaiel's viral "3 real world problems that GPT-4 can't solve" and it solved each of them. https://tylerglaiel.substack.com/p/can-gpt-4-actually-write-code?sd=pf

-A few features on why I think it works so well
+A few features HENRY uses:

 Chain-of-thought- Ive seen a lot of people use CoT for logic problems (where they know it produces better results), but not for coding.
 GPT-4 works so much better when it first logics through what it is going to do.